 and starts on his long hard path to redemption by saving the very last Sister created — a little girl named "Last Order".

-Will star in his own spinoff manga A Certain Scientific Accelerator
+Stars in his own spinoff manga, A Certain Scientific Accelerator

 Provides examples of:

 - Achilles' Heel: Expertly timed pulled punches can get attracted to him instead of being reflected.
 Disrupting his signal from the MISAKA Network is an even bigger one.
 He can't reflect something if he doesn't know the correct vector equations for it, which is why it took him a while to defeat Teitoku Kakine, since Dark Matter doesn't follow the normal laws of physics.
 Also, his ability can't defend him against voodoo doll-like attacks or similar magic attacks, because there is no vector to redirect.